aravind-3105/aravind-3105.github.io/_pages/about.md

 <!-- ### About Me -->

 Hello!
-I'm a first year Master's student at the **University of Toronto**, majoring in Electrical and Computer Engineering with a specialization in Robotics and Analytics.
+I'm a second year Master's student at the **University of Toronto**, majoring in Electrical and Computer Engineering with a specialization in Robotics and Analytics.
 I am passionate about developing AI-driven solutions for real-world problems and have a keen interest in computer vision, deep learning, and robotics.

  I’m currently working on developing monocular depth estimation pipelines for human-robot walking environments at the [Neural Robotics Lab](https://neuralroboticslab.org/) and advancing AI techniques for data management at the [Laboratory for Applied Informatics Research (LAIRHub)](https://lairhub.org/).
 As a Python Developer at the [Bernhardt-Walther Lab](https://bernhardt-waltherlab.org/), I created tools to study mid-level vision systems and optimized image processing pipelines.